NCERT Solutions | Class 11 Chemistry Chapter 13 | Hydrocarbons

 Solution.

 Electrophiles are species that are electron deficient and hence, seek electron rich molecules.
 Benzene is one such molecule which is rich in electrons.
-It is so because benzene has 6n electrons delocalised over the entire molecule which acts as a good host for electrophiles.
+It is so because benzene has 6n electrons delocalised over the entire molecule which acts as a good host for electrophiles.Another point working in favour of electrophilic substitution reactions is the retention of aromaticity.
+A benzene molecule is highly stable owing to its aromatic character.

 Therefore, it would not want to lose its aromaticity.
 Upon undergoing electrophilic substitution reaction, this aromaticity is not lost, it is retained and hence, benzene undergoes electrophilic substitution.

 Contrast this with a nucleophilic substitution reaction where the nucleophile attacks.
-A nucleophile (Nu) is a species that seeks a positive centre or an electron deficient species.
-Obviously, benzene is not electron deficient and therefore, will not be a welcome site for a Nu.
+A nucleophile (Nu–) is a species that seeks a positive centre or an electron deficient species.
+Obviously, benzene is not electron deficient and therefore, will not be a welcome site for a Nu–.
 This is the major reason why benzene does not undergo a nucleophilic substitution reaction.

 Another reason working against these reactions is the difficulty with which the transition state is formed.
 The transition state benzyne involved here is formed with great difficulty and hence, these reactions are difficult to bring about.